Leinster Senior Hurling Championship: Promotion and relegation

 A system of promotion and relegation exists between the Leinster Championship and the Joe McDonagh Cup.
 If a Connacht, Leinster or Ulster team win the Joe McDonagh Cup, the bottom team in the Leinster group are relegated to the following year's Joe McDonagh Cup and replaced in the Leinster championship by the Joe McDonagh champions.

 Qualification for subsequent competitions

 Qualification for the All-Ireland Championship

 As of the 2018 championship, qualification for the All-Ireland Championship has changed due to the abolition of the qualifiers.
 The Leinster champions continue to receive a bye to the All-Ireland semi-final while the defeated Leinster finalists enter the All-Ireland quarter-finals.
 The third-placed team in the group enter the All-Ireland Championship at the preliminary quarter-final stage where they play either the champions or runners-up of the Joe McDonagh Cup.

 Teams

 2026 Championship

-Six counties will compete in the 2026 Leinster Senior Hurling Championship:
+Six counties competed in the 2026 Leinster Senior Hurling Championship: